Dilsh0d/SpringBoot-Microservice-Saga/README.md

 ```

 #### @SagaOrchestEventHandler
-Declaration with annotation method will be handle to from sent  **sagaGateway**  bean events.
+Declaration with annotation method will be handle from sent  **sagaGateway**  bean events.

 1.Send
 ```java
   @PostMapping(value = "/choose-payment-type")